chaisql/chai/rfcs/001_context.md

 ## Engines

-Since almost every engine action is done from within a transaction, cancelation must be control by the context passed to the `Begin` method.
+Since almost every engine action is done from within a transaction, cancelation must be controlled by the context passed to the `Begin` method.
 Any action done on a canceled transaction must return an error.

 ```go
 ctx, cancel := context.WithTimeout(context.Background(), 5 * time.Second)